Temporary concessions made to reliefs and exemptions

-There is a €25,000 limit on the total amount that may be carried back.
+There was a €25,000 limit on the total amount that could be carried back.

-- have more than one trade, the €25,000 limit must be applied your total trading or professional income.
+- had more than one trade, the €25,000 limit must be applied to your total trading or professional income.
 (It is not €25,000 per trade.)

-- are jointly assessed, you each have a €25,000 limit for your own trading or professional income.
+- were jointly assessed, you each had a €25,000 limit for your own trading or professional income.

-You may be subject to the High-Income Earner Restriction for 2019.
-If you are, this relief will be given after any other relief you are entitled to for 2019.
+You may have been subject to the High-Income Earner Restriction for 2019.
+If you were, this relief was given after any other relief you are entitled to for 2019.

 Acceleration of the relief

-You can make interim claims based on the estimated amount of relief available to you.
+You could make interim claims based on the estimated amount of relief available to you.

-Where the interim claim relates to losses incurred or specified allowances to be claimed in the:
+Where the interim claim related to losses incurred or specified allowances claimed in the:

-- year of assessment 2021, the claim may not be made:
+- year of assessment 2021, the claim could not be made:

 - until after the first four months of the basis period for 2021.
-For example, where the basis period is 1 August 2020 to 31 July 2021, the claim cannot be made until 1 December 2021.
+For example, where the basis period was 1 August 2020 to 31 July 2021, the claim could not be made until 1 December 2021.